ICIJ/pystou/README.md

 Welcome to **PyStou** – your ultimate toolkit for keeping your filesystem tidy and organized!
 Whether you're a developer drowning in duplicate folders or someone who loves archiving files but hates the clutter, PyStou is here to rescue you from chaos with style and efficiency.

-**PyStou** is proudly developed by the [International Consortium of Investigative Journalists (ICIJ)](https://www.icij.org/), aiming to empower users with powerful tools to manage and maintain their digital environments effectively.
+**PyStou** is proudly developed by the [International Consortium of Investigative Journalists (ICIJ)](https://www.icij.org/), aiming to empower users with tools to manage and maintain large amounts of files.

 ## 📚 Table of Contents